UoB-COMSM0110/2024-group-9/README.md

 <img src="use-case-story7.jpg" width="500">

-### Reflections from user stories:
+### Reflections
-TO DO
-Important to be clear about the order in which things need to happen and what dependencies there are.
+The main things that we realised from developing the user stories and use cases were how it's important to be clear about which order things will need to happen in, and being very clear to the players about what they need to do next.

-For example
-- no need to select a character for the tutorial.
-- player should be able to change keybinds as early as possible
-- experienced player may want to skip the tutorial Things still undecided:
-- easy vs hard version
-- how many levels
-- what to include on leaderboard
+For example, an player should be able to skip the tutorial if they want to, but a novice player should really easily be able to see what they need to do to start the tutorial.
+We might choose not to have character selection or entering the player's name for the tutorial, but these menu screens will need to be available for the main game.
+If we include the option to change the keybinds to make it easier for players to use the keys best suited to their physical requirements, we should do this as early on as possible.

+We also noted that we are still undecided about exactly what our three challenges will be, how many levels to have, and what details to include on the leaderboard.
+For example, how will we calculate a score for a player, will we show duplicates (i.e. if a player has played twice, will their two different scores appear in the leaderboard) and how will we show the current player's high score if it is not in, say, the top 10?